 THE EDUCATION GAP

 Education improves lives and helps create a thriving society.
-Children facing disadvantage are, on average, 3 years behind their peers.
-A quality education should not be dictated by postcode or background.
+A child’s education should not be dictated by their postcode or background.
+In Australia, children facing disadvantage are, on average, three years behind their peers.
 Read more >

 raised for schools

 In early 2022, floods devastated communities in NSW and QLD.
 With your generous support of our Flood Recovery Appeal, we deliver urgent grants to support children in flood-affected communities.
 Here is how your support is making a difference in some of those schools.Learn more >